elpulpo0/elpulpo0/README.md

 <div align="center">

-# 👋 Hi, I’m Chris aka **@elpulpo0**
+# 👋 Hi, I’m **@elpulpo0**

 ## What You Should Know About Me

 I describe myself in one word: **Passion**.

-Originally from Belgium, I transitioned from a career in printing and graphic design to pursue my fascination with development.
-After an eye-opening journey in Australia and Indonesia, I returned with a desire to make a difference, volunteering with refugees and animal protection organizations.
+Coming from a creative background, I transitioned from a career in printing and graphic design to pursue my fascination with development.
+After an eye-opening journey abroad, I returned with a desire to make a difference, volunteering with various organizations.

-In 2017, I founded **Unwhite It**, an association dedicated to urban art, leading various projects and collaborations.
+In 2017, I founded an association dedicated to urban art, leading various projects and collaborations.

 ### 🚀 My Journey into Development

 In 2023, I pivoted my career toward the **blockchain** and **AI** sectors.
-I embarked on a training program at Simplon in Nice, focusing on AI development.
+I embarked on an intensive training program focusing on AI development.
 Currently, I’m working on a web app that analyzes on-chain data in real time.

+I am also actively developing **AI agents** and working on improving the **MultiversX plugin** for **ElizaOS**.

 ### 🌱 I’m Currently Learning:
 Blockchain Development & Artificial Intelligence